KDE/releaseme/README.md

 This installs a fixed set of dependencies locked to a specific version.

+NOTE: the built-in gem manager is itself a gem and may need updating every once in a while with `gem update --system`.
+In particular when switching to newer Ruby versions.

 #### Testing

 Testing is simply done by running: `rake test`